theupdateframework/taps/tapXX.md

 However, since it is optional for the Snapshot to contain hashes for the Targets and Delegated Targets.
-This leaves susceptible to the attack detailed in [Mercury Paper][Mercury Paper 6.4], where an attacker who has stolen the Targets or Delegated Targets keys can forge a Targets role that shares a version with the trusted Targets, but points at a compromised target.
+This leaves susceptible to the attack detailed in [Mercury Paper], where an attacker who has stolen the Targets or Delegated Targets keys can forge a Targets role that shares a version with the trusted Targets, but points at a compromised target.